aviadr1/dl-template/README.md

 │   ├── your_package/
 │   │   ├── ...
 │   ├── ...
+├── notebooks/     # place your jupyter notebooks here │   ├── your_notebook.ipynb
+│   ├── ...
 ├── tests/         # place your pytest files here
 │   ├── test_your_stuff.py   # example
 │   ├── ...